EMF Safety

 Types of EMFs to Avoid

-There are 3 broad types, in the order of priority for me with my own health: (each person can react to these slightly differently though)
+There are 3 or 4 broad types, depending on how you count, in the order of priority for me with my own health: (each person can react to these slightly differently though)

 Radio Frequencies (RFs)